Last Updated: October 3, 2017

 3. How We Share information

-We will not share PII with third parties for their own marketing purposes without your consent.
-We are not in the business of selling any personally identifiable information about you to others.
-However, the following describes some of the ways that your personally identifiable information may be disclosed:
+We are not in the business of selling any personally identifiable information about you to others and we will not share PII with third parties for their own marketing purposes without your consent.
+However, your information will be used with the lawyer of your choosing if you are a business user or with business users who are looking to work with you, if you are a lawyer.
+Additionally, the following describes some of the ways that your personally identifiable information may be disclosed:

 • If requested or required by law enforcement authorities, courts, or regulators, we may disclose any information we have about our users.
 We also may disclose your PII to exercise or protect legal rights or defend against legal claims.